ericbieller/ericbieller.github.io/_posts/2016-03-28-10-photos-driving-5000-miles-across-usa-3-months.markdown

 The roads seem to go on forever over in western Texas.

 ![Sand dunes](/images/uploads/dunes.jpg)
-These white sand dunes in New Mexico seem to come out of nowhere!
+These huge white sand dunes in New Mexico seem to come out of nowhere!
 Check out [that day's vlog](https://www.youtube.com/watch?v=PCoXUeY9aKw) for an up close view.

 ![prada store](/images/uploads/prada-marfa.jpg)
-This random prada store sits outside of Marfa, TX, literally in the middle of the desert.
+This random Prada store sits outside of Marfa, TX, literally in the middle of the desert.
 So strange.

 ![mardi gras beads](/images/uploads/beads.jpg)
 The aftermath of mardi gras in Baton Rouge, LA.
+It was an amazing party, but you wouldn't believe the mess these people left behind!
 Check out [that day's vlog](https://www.youtube.com/watch?v=iM4zqlxLzEw) for an up close view.

 ![rock in atlanta](/images/uploads/stone-mountain.jpg)
-This rock sits just outside of Atlanta, GA and offers the most incredible view of the city and surrounding areas.
+This huge rock sits just outside of Atlanta, GA and offers the most incredible view of the city and surrounding areas.
 Check out [that day's vlog](https://www.youtube.com/watch?v=k7ajq61CuRE) for an up close view.

 ![looking out at new york view](/images/uploads/nyc-view.jpg) The island of Manhattan is so photogenic.
-This was taken from the base of the sttue of liberty, which offered some of the best views.
+This was taken from the base of the Statue of Liberty, which offered some of the best views.
 Check out [that day's vlog](https://www.youtube.com/watch?v=UMWr6azqyOw) for an up close view.

 ----

 Our road trip might be over but the adventure is just beginning!
-We're heading over to Europe for the next few months, then we'll hopefully head over to southeast Asia.
+We're heading over to Europe for the next few months, then we'll slowly make our way over to southeast Asia.
+It's going to be an amazing year!

 You can follow along on our journey by subscribing to our [YouTube Channel](https://www.youtube.com/c/TheEndlessAdventure?sub_confirmation=1) or by [subscribing to our blog](http://conversational.us6.list-manage.com/subscribe?u=f210e827b5997f97a4c359077&id=cbb27cac9e).
 Thanks for reading, we'll see you on the road!